jsimplicio/jsimplicio.github.io/_posts/2020-8-14-skeleton-pattern-and-component-for-seeds.md

 {% include team_and_role.md %}

-I was tasked to design an experience for content loading at separate speeds on Sprout Social's month view calendar.
-I was inspired by our analytics team use of a skeleton of the UI for loading content.
+The problem was that content on Sprout Social's loaded at separate rates.
+I was to design an experience that handled elements showing up on the screen at different speeds.
+I was inspired by our analytics team use of a skeleton of the UI for loading content that could hang up a bit.

-I took a pattern inside the Analytics portion of our app, and brought it to our design system Seeds, so that we could all share it across the product.
+I took the pattern inside the Analytics portion of our app, and brought it to our design system Seeds, so that we could all share it across the product.

 <figure>
 	<img src="../../../../../../assets/images/skeleton-1.png" title="Use of a skeleton loaders in Analytics" />